Part of the Complete Guide to Understanding Addiction

 - Extreme happiness

-Heavy or prolonged use of fentanyl can lead to opioid dependence, and if stopped a person will experience symptoms of withdrawal.
+There are a variety of factors that affect the half life of fentanyl.
+Heavy or prolonged use of fentanyl can lead to opioid dependence, and if stopped a person will experience fentanyl withdrawal symptoms.

 - Sleep problems